Cobalt

 Cobalt is an essential trace element that can have negative effects even at slightly elevated concentrations.

-As an important co-factor for enzymatic reactions, cobalt (or cyanocobalamin) is essential for many organisms.
+As an important co-factor for enzymatic reactions, cobalt (or cyanocobalamin) is essential for many living organisms.

 Scientific studies show significant growth inhibition in the studied stony corals Stylophora pistillata and Acropora muricata at a cobalt concentration of 0.2 µg/l – a low pH value (7.8) had an even stronger effect here.
 3 Even robust animals like Aiptasia anemones show negative effects (bleaching, tentacle retraction) at significantly elevated cobalt concentrations.4